How Much Does a Dental Website Cost? Australia 2026 Pricing

 Most new dental patients search on mobile, often while in pain or looking for urgent care.
 Google data shows 53% of mobile visitors abandon a page that takes longer than 3 seconds to load.
 Most Squarespace and WordPress dental sites score 40-60 on PageSpeed mobile - meaning more than half of mobile visitors are leaving before your page even loads.
 Every Webstallion site carries a 90+ PageSpeed guarantee.

 With a hand-coded site from Webstallion, ongoing platform fees are $0.
-You pay hosting (~$0–$10/month on Netlify or Cloudflare) and domain renewal (~$15–$20/year).
+You pay hosting (~$0-$10/month on Cloudflare Pages) and domain renewal (~$15-$20/year).
 There are no Squarespace subscriptions, no WordPress plugin renewals, and no dependency on Webstallion after handover.
-Optional: $450/month Monthly SEO & Care plan for ongoing SEO and content updates.
+Optional: SEO plan from $520/month for ongoing SEO and content updates, priced on the scope you agree.

-At the Growth level ($2,000), this includes: up to 30–35 pages, HotDoc or HealthEngine booking integration, AHPRA-compliant copy review, click-to-call above the fold on every page, individual treatment pages (general, cosmetic, emergency, children's), LocalBusiness + FAQPage schema, GBP optimisation, and the 90+ PageSpeed guarantee.
+At the Growth level ($2,500), this includes: 35 pages, HotDoc or HealthEngine booking integration, AHPRA-compliant copy review, click-to-call above the fold on every page, individual treatment pages (general, cosmetic, emergency, children's), LocalBusiness + FAQPage schema, GBP optimisation, and the 90+ PageSpeed guarantee.
 Full scope is on the services page.

 Related reading